cwrucutter/snowmower_localization/README.md

 * **DONE** Create callback functions for subscribers.

+* Interpret value of -1 from decawave anchor as invalid and calculate measurment update accordingly.

 * Make decawave callback function open to any number of beacons.

 * **DONE** Code up the equations for the system model.